-Below you can find a list of my published papers, datasets and code.
+Below you can find a list of my published work, datasets and code.

 Brandsen, A., Lambers, K., Verberne, S., & Wansleeben, M. (2019).
 User Requirement Solicitation for an Information Retrieval System Applied to Dutch Grey Literature in the Archaeology Domain.
 Journal of Computer Applications in Archaeology, 2(1), 21-30.
 DOI: 10.5334/jcaa.33